 In some cases, the PSMs contain contradictory assignments of different peptides by different algorithms to the same spectrum.
 We remove these contradictory PSMs from the set.
 Finally, we require each PSM to be confirmed by at least two algorithms, and each peptide to be confirmed by at least two spectra.
-The resulting 1208 charge +2 PSMs were used to train Riptide.
+The resulting 1208 charge +2 PSMs were used to train Riptide, and is available by request from the authors.

-3.3 Testing datasets
+3.3 Testing data sets

-For validation, we use a publicly available tandem MS dataset from Klammer et al. (2007), available as the 60cm dataset at http://noble.gs.washington.edu/proj/retention/data/data.html.
-The dataset consists of a collection of 18149 spectra derived from a yeast whole-cell lysate as described previously (Klammer et al., 2007).
-This data set was used to demonstrate the model's ability to generalize across different peptide sets.
+For validation, we use a publicly available tandem MS data set from (29), available as the 60cm data set at http://noble.gs.washington.edu/proj/retention/data/data.html.
+The data set consists of a collection of 18,149 spectra derived from a yeast whole-cell lysate as described previously (29).

-The yeast protein sequence database used to search the test dataset was first digested to tryptic peptides $in\ silico$, by cleaving protein sequences after K or R except when followed by P, and allowing internal missed cleavages.
+The yeast protein sequence database used to search the test data set was first digested to tryptic peptides in silico, by cleaving protein sequences after K or R except when followed by P, and allowing internal missed cleavages.
 The resulting peptides are then indexed by their mass in Daltons (Da) rounded to the nearest integer.
-For each test spectrum, we created a list of candidate peptides by rounding the spectrum's mass in Da (assuming charge of +2) to the nearest integer, and extracting all peptides within +/-3 Da of the rounded mass.
-For a sequence database of sufficient size, this list of candidate peptides will be prohibitively large; hence, to winnow this list further, we apply a subsequent filtering step akin to the Sequest Sp score (Eng et al., 1994).
+For each test spectrum, we created a list of candidate peptides by rounding the spectrum's mass in Da (assuming charge of +2) to the nearest integer, and extracting all peptides within +/- 3 Da of the rounded mass.
+For a sequence database of sufficient size, this list of candidate peptides will be prohibitively large; hence, to winnow this list further, we apply a subsequent fi ltering step akin to the SEQUEST Sp score (7).

-3.4 SVM training
+3.4 Support vector machine training

 For the SVM, we use a Gaussian kernel, and hyperparameters C and σ .
-C is the soft-margin penalty, or the penalty for misclassified examples, and σ is the width of the Gaussian used.
-These hyperparameters are selected using 5-fold nested cross-validation, where the parameter with the largest area under the receiver operating characteristic (ROC) curve is selected.
-The
+C is the soft-margin penalty, or the penalty for misclassifi ed examples, and σ is the width of the Gaussian used.
+These hyperparameters are selected using five-fold nested cross-validation, where the parameter with the largest area under the ROC curve is selected.
+The SVM was implemented using the publicly available software package PyML (pyml.sourceforge.net).